micropython/micropython/docs/library/collections.rst

 Classes
 -------

-.. class:: deque(iterable, maxlen[, flags])
+.. class:: deque(iterable, maxlen[, flag])

-    Deques (double-ended queues) are a list-like container that support O(1) appends and pops from either side of the deque.
+    Deques (pronounced "deck" and short for "double-ended queue") are fixed length list-like containers that support O(1) appends and pops from either side of the deque.
 New deques are created using the following arguments:

-        - *iterable* must be the empty tuple, and the new deque is created empty.
+        - *iterable* must be specified as an empty or non-empty iterable.
+          If the iterable is empty, the new deque is created empty.
+If the iterable is not empty, the new deque is created with the items from the iterable.

         - *maxlen* must be specified and the deque will be bounded to this maximum length.
 Once the deque is full, any new items added will discard items from the opposite end.

-        - The optional *flags* can be 1 to check for overflow when adding items.
+        - *flag* is optional and can be set to 1 to check for overflow when adding items.
+If the deque is full and overflow checking is enabled, an IndexError will be raised when adding items.

-    As well as supporting ``bool`` and ``len``, deque objects have the following
+    Deque objects have the following methods:
-    methods:

     .. method:: deque.append(x)

         Add *x* to the right side of the deque.
         Raises IndexError if overflow checking is enabled and there is no more room left.

+    .. method:: deque.appendleft(x)

+        Add *x* to the left side of the deque.
+        Raises IndexError if overflow checking is enabled and there is no more room left.

+    .. method:: deque.pop()

+        Remove and return an item from the right side of the deque.
+        Raises IndexError if no items are present.

     .. method:: deque.popleft()

         Remove and return an item from the left side of the deque.
         Raises IndexError if no items are present.

+    .. method:: deque.extend(iterable)

+        Extend the right side of the deque by appending items from the *iterable* argument.
+        Raises IndexError if overflow checking is enabled and there is no more room left for all of the items in *iterable*.

+    In addition to the above, deques support iteration, ``bool``, ``len(d)``, ``reversed(d)``, membership testing with the ``in`` operator, and subscript references like ``d[0]``.
+    Note: Indexed access is O(1) at both ends but slows to O(n) in the middle of the deque, so for fast random access use a ``list`` instead.

 .. function:: namedtuple(name, fields)